Chief Ministers and Governor List 2025 – Roles & GK Insights

 Q4.
 Who is the higher Governor or chief minister?

 Ans.
 The executive power of the State is vested in the Governor.
-Council of Ministers with the Chief Minister as head aids and advises the Governor in the exercise of his functions except in so far as he is by or under the Constitution required to exercise his functions or any of them in his discretion.
+Council of Ministers, with the Chief Minister as head, aids and advises the Governor in exercising his functions except in so far as he is by or under the Constitution required to exercise his functions or any of them in his discretion.

 Q5.
 What are the 7 roles of the governor?

 Ans.
-Executive powers related to administration, appointments, and removals, Legislative powers related to lawmaking and the state legislature, that is State Legislative Assembly (Vidhan Sabha) or State Legislative Council (Vidhan Parishad), Judicial Powers related to grant of pardons, reprieves, etc. and consultations.
+Executive powers related to administration, appointments, and removals; Legislative powers related to lawmaking and the state legislature, that is, the State Legislative Assembly (Vidhan Sabha) or the State Legislative Council (Vidhan Parishad); Judicial Powers related to the grant of pardons; reprieves, etc., and consultations.

 Q6.
 What is the age limit for the prime minister of India?

 Ans.
-Be above 25 years of age if he is a member of the Lok Sabha, or, above 30 years of age if he is a member of the Rajya Sabha.
-Not hold any office of profit under the government of India or the government of any state or under any local or other authority subject to the control of any of the said governments.
+Be above 25 years of age if he is a member of the Lok Sabha or above 30 years of age if he is a member of the Rajya Sabha.
+Not hold any office of profit under the government of India or the government of any state or any local or other authority subject to the control of any of the said governments.